stungeye/Programming-1-Notes/docs/04-cpp-and-visual-studio-tour/00-cpp-and-visual-studio-tour.md

 Try editing the `main` function in these projects to match the `main` function shown in these notes.

-Run your code by hitting `CTRL-F5` or by click the green play button.
+Run your code by hitting `CTRL-F5` or by clicking the green play button.

 ## Console App vs CMake Project